 Disconnected employees are more likely to quit as they struggle with anxiety, loneliness, burnout, and stress.
 Poor mental health is estimated to cost $1 trillion per year.

 Communication helps build trust among coworkers through team building and networking.
 It promotes a sense of belonging and engagement.
 It is essential for organizational success because it directly impacts employee engagement, productivity, and retention.
-With reduced opportunities for face-to-face interactions, practical tools and strategies are required to build connections among team members.
+With reduced opportunities for face-to-face interactions, practical tools and strategies are required to build workplace connections among team members.

-10 Effective ways to create a more connected workplace
+10 effective ways to create a more connected workplace

 A connected workplace prioritizes employee well-being and offers support outside the physical workspaces.
 Analyzing communication data of remote employees shows that they are siloed and collaborate asynchronously.
-Combining digital communication tools, team-building activities, and open communication practices helps build a positive workplace culture.
+Combining digital communication tools, team-building activities, and open employee communication practices helps build a positive workplace culture.

-Here are ten effective ways to create a more connected workplace:
+Here are ten effective ways how to improve connection in the workplace:

 1. Build trust and psychological safety